flowchart LR

 5.7.1 7.1 Definition

-Transfer learning reuses knowledge gained on a source task to improve learning on a different but related target task.
+Transfer learning reuses knowledge gained on a source task to improve learning on a different but related target task (Pan and Yang, 2010).
 Rather than training from random initialization, you start from a model already trained on a large source dataset and adapt it.
-The signal is indirect: it is the inductive bias baked into the pretrained weights.
+The signal is indirect: it is the inductive bias baked into the pretrained weights, which encode regularities of the source domain that, with luck, also hold in the target.

 The dominant recipe is pretrain then fine-tune.
-A model is pretrained, often self-supervised, on a broad corpus, and then its weights are used as the starting point for supervised training on the smaller target dataset.
-Adaptation can mean updating all weights, updating only a few layers, or inserting a small number of new trainable parameters while freezing the rest (parameter-efficient fine-tuning).
+A model is pretrained, often self-supervised, on a broad corpus, and then its weights initialize supervised training on the smaller target dataset.
+Adaptation spans a spectrum: updating all weights (full fine-tuning), updating only the final layers, or freezing the backbone and inserting a small number of new trainable parameters (parameter-efficient fine-tuning, as in adapters or low-rank updates).
+The fewer parameters you free to move, the more of the source bias you retain, which is desirable exactly when the target data are too few to estimate many parameters reliably.

 5.7.2 7.2 When to Use It

 Transfer learning is the default whenever your target dataset is small relative to the capacity of the model you want to use, which is almost always the case in the foundation-model era.
 It dramatically reduces the data and compute needed for a new task.
-The main risk is negative transfer: if the source and target domains are too dissimilar, the pretrained bias can hurt rather than help.
+The main risk is negative transfer: if the source and target domains are too dissimilar, the pretrained bias can hurt rather than help, and the model may need more data to unlearn the source than it would have needed to learn the target from scratch.

 5.8 8.
 Multi-Task Learning